IcyStarFrost/Lambda-Players/README.md

 Called when all default console commands have been created.
 Use this hook if you want use the `CreateLambdaConsoleCommand()` function to create custom console commands for Lambda Players externally See lambdaplayers/autorun_includes/shared/d_consolecommands.lua

+### `LambdaOnProfilePanelLoaded`
+### Client-Side/Shared

+Called when the Profile Panel has been loaded.
+Use this hook if you want to add more settings to the Profile Panel using `LambdaCreateProfileSetting()` See lambdaplayers/autorun_includes/shared/z_z_lambda_profilepanelextras.lua

 # Lambda Player Addon Hooks

 *The hooks below can be used to add onto certain features of the lambdas*